THE MAGICAL OUTPOST WHERE THE THREE RIVERS MEET

 A novel in progress

-I am writing a novel that has been in the back of my mind for the past three years.
-The premise first came to me during the orientation week of my graduate program.
+My novel’s premise first came to me during the orientation week of my graduate program.
 My classmates and I went down to the Mr. Rogers Memorial Statue along the North Shore.
 There, our guide told us how rare it is to find a place where three rivers meet and how, in some cultures, such places are venerated.

 It was then I thought, “What if places where three rivers met were rare because magic could only be found in specific places?
 And what if certain people were tasked with protecting them?”